MrSloth-dev/42.Minishell/README.md

    - [x] more than 2 ENTER without line, have leaks
    - [x] "" | "" is missing addings a ND_EXEC after the pipe
    - [ ] Readline is erasing history
-   - [ ] Maybe need to handle tabs as whitespaces
+   - [x] Maybe need to handle tabs as whitespaces
-   - [ ] handle signal if tries to remove file if protected.
    - [ ] NORMINETTE, AMENO, DOMINE, AMENO NORMINETTE
    - [x] handle CTRL + D when use heredoc -> reseted sh->nb_heredoc
-   - [ ] handle CTRL + C in heredoc
+   - [x] handle CTRL + C in heredoc
-   - [ ] verify if have leaks with heredoc
+   - [x] verify if have leaks with heredoc
-   - [ ] use a hidden directory to store files created from heredoc
+   - [x] use a hidden directory to store files created from heredoc
-   - [ ] delete heredoc temp files after each execution
+   - [x] delete heredoc temp files after each execution
+   - [ ] verify add history if it's ok

 ```
 ## Tests to be made